pete-gordon/oricutron/ReadMe.txt

 There are two types of breakpoints.
 "Normal" breakpoints trigger when the CPU is about to execute an instruction at the breakpoint address.
 "Memory" breakpoints trigger when the breakpoint address is accessed or modified.

+Normal breakpoints can use 'z' and/or 'c' modifiers. bs $0c00           <-- Break when the CPU is about to execute code at $0c00 bs $0c00 z         <-- Break when the CPU is about to execute code at $0c00
+                       and set cycles counter to 0
+bs $0c00 zc        <-- Set cycles counter to 0 and continues bs $0c00 c         <-- Continues execution (i.e. disabled breakpoint)

+Main purpose of this modifiers is to make cycle counting easier.
+If symbols are loaded, they can be used instead of absolute addresses.

 There are three ways a memory breakpoint can be triggered; when the CPU is about to read the address (r), and the CPU is about to write the address (w), or after the